 Being able to leave the area is crucial if there is a fire.
 If your area has a single road, a long dead-end road, or roads that are easily blocked by falling trees, you are more at risk.

 If you live with any of these high-risk factors, you’ll need to prepare your home, property and family in case of a bushfire.
 It is important that you and your family decide and agree on what you will do if a bushfire threatens your home.
-Take 5 minutes now to have a Fire Chat with your household and neighbours.
+Take 5 minutes now to start your bushfire plan with your household and neighbours.

 Bushfires can happen all year round.
 But during the hottest and driest times of the year, bushfire risk is at its highest.

 On hot, dry and windy days, there’s a much higher chance of a bushfire starting and getting out of control.
 If you’re travelling on these days:

 Visit safer places such as cities and towns.

 Be prepared to change your travel plans at short notice if a fire starts.

 Make sure someone outside your travel group knows your plans, destinations and expected times.

 If you plan to travel in bushfire season it’s essential you know what to do if you encounter a bushfire.
 Every year, people are killed or seriously injured by bushfires.
 If you’re travelling or staying near bushland, fire is a real risk for you.

 Follow our tips below to stay safe when travelling this bushfire season.